Burundi Ntwari Natural

 Sourcing & Processing

 Burundi is located in a mountainous area of Africa, forming part of the Albertine Rift in the Great Rift Valley.
-The country's nutrient-rich volcanic soil and high rainfall levels of approximately 1,200 mm per year also contribute to Burundian coffee’s distinct, intense fruit flavors and syrupy sweetness
+The country's nutrient-rich volcanic soil and high rainfall levels contribute to its coffee’s distinct, intense fruit flavors and syrupy sweetness.
+All coffees from Burundi are small production micro-lots.
+Many are heritage coffees from plants with no genetic modification, often growing in the shade of banana trees, among cassava plants, corn, beans, and tea.

 Pour Over